The Best Ways for Renters to Save for a Home Deposit

 Although it may seem far off, the usual end goal of saving for a home deposit is to get a loan from the bank to purchase a property.
 In order to receive this loan you need, not only the deposit amount, but a healthy credit score.
 This involves repaying all of your debts, as banks will be reluctant to loan to anyone with a large amount of outstanding debt.
 Finding out your credit score by downloading a report online is a really simple way of understanding how good your credit is and how you might improve or at least maintain it.

 It can involve a lot of discipline to save for a home deposit, and the target may seem too large to obtain.
-That’s why it is practical to set smaller goals, perhaps one every three months or even one every month.
+That is why it is practical to set smaller goals, perhaps one every three months or even one every month.
 Work out your larger target, chunk it down, and celebrate every time you reach the small goal.
 This will get you in a motivated mindset as you reward yourself for achievement.
 A final end date will also allow you to really work hard towards hitting your goal by then, instead of living in “savings-mode” with no end in sight.

 While these vary from state to state, government grants and subsidies are available in all states in some form*, particularly to assist first home buyers.
-An Australia-wide grant is the First Home Loan Deposit scheme for example, where the government acts as a guarantor for a smaller deposit so first home buyers don’t have to bear the cost of loan insurance.
+An Australia-wide grant is the First Home Loan Deposit scheme for example, where the government acts as a guarantor for a smaller deposit so first home buyers do not have to bear the cost of loan insurance.
 Look at your state government’s home owners page to find out more about what schemes are relevant to you.

 If you were looking for a sign to start saving for your home deposit, here it is.
 Start your journey today with these steps and lock down your dream home.